rinnocente/qe-full-6.0-with-thermo-pw/README.md

 Quantum Espresso 6.0  + thermo_pw in one image

 This image  :
-- uses an Ubuntu 16.10 base image and therefore gfortran-6
+- uses the qe-full-6.0 image as a base
-- it is built taking directly the sources from the official QE repositories and compiling them with gfortran-6 during the docker build phase
+- it is built taking directly the sources from the official thermo-pw repository and compiling them with gfortran-6 during the docker build phase

-- it takes also the the thermo_pw sources and compiles them in their QE subdir
+Thermo-pw produces graphics with gnuplot and therefore it requires the -X option of ssh to get them .

 **Quantum Espresso** is a widely used package for electronic structure calculations.